Spring Garden Revival

 Weston Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation in Weston is managed by the Water Division, which enforces conservation measures, especially during drought (odd/even watering May-September).
-Drip irrigation is preferred for flower beds to reduce evaporation and disease risk.
-Install and maintain rain sensors, and follow drought protocols as needed.
-Glacial till and clay soils retain water but drain slowly, so monitor soil moisture to avoid overwatering, while sandy soils may require more frequent watering.
+Efficient irrigation in Weston is managed by the Water Division, which enforces conservation measures, especially during drought (odd/even watering May-Sept).
+Drip irrigation is preferred for flower beds to minimize evaporation and disease.
+Install rain sensors and monitor soil moisture—glacial till and clay soils retain water, while sandy soils drain quickly.
 Apply 2-4 inches of mulch to reduce evaporation by 50%.
-Group plants by water needs (hydrozoning) and water deeply but infrequently (1-1.5 inches/week).
-Early morning irrigation (5:00-9:00 AM) is optimal.
+Water early (5:00-9:00 AM) and group plants by water needs (hydrozoning).
 New plantings may be hand-watered for the first 30 days.
 Rainwater harvesting (barrels 50-100 gallons) is encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention device testing, coordinated with the Building Department.
+Irrigation systems require permits and annual backflow prevention testing, coordinated through the Building Department and Water Division.

 Weston Water Division